Eswaran-IT/SmartBridge_Testing_Project/README.md

 Feel free to contribute to this project by submitting pull requests.
 For major changes or features, please open an issue first to discuss the changes.

 ## Contact
-For any questions or issues, please contact [Your Name](mailto:your.email@example.com).
+For any questions or issues, please contact [Eswaran S](mailto:eswar2003.it@gmail.com).